 Treated here in the traditional sense, as a monospecific genus of circumboreal distribution.
 See discussion of alternative applications below; for the botanical description see L. borealis.

 In the traditional sense, Linnaea is a genus of a single diminutive species with a circumboreal distribution in the north northern hemisphere (Cullen et al. 2011).
 In has traditionally been placed in the Honeysuckle family, the Caprifoliaceae.
-This family is home to several large and important genera including Abelia, Lonicera, Symphoricarpos, and Weigela; consequently it has been much studied and subject to considerable (proposed) reorganisation.
+This family is home to several horticulturally important genera including Abelia, Lonicera, Symphoricarpos, and Weigela; consequently it has been much studied and subject to considerable (proposed) reorganisation.